How to buy the best leaf blower

 How much do I need to pay for a good leaf blower?

-The cheapest leaf blowers are corded electric models – you can buy a good one for not much more than £50.
+- Corded electric leaf blowers are the cheapest leaf blowers.
+You can buy a good one for not much more than £50.

-If you want a powerful petrol machine, you can expect to pay anywhere between £100 and £500, depending on the features, brand and type.
+- Petrol leaf blowers are more powerful machines, so you can expect to pay anywhere between £100 and £500, depending on the features, brand and type.

 Manufacturers often have one or two standard batteries and chargers that are compatible with a wide range of tools.
 Before you buy, check to see if any of your existing tools has a battery and charger that can be used with the one you're planning to buy, as this could save you a considerable amount of money.